10 Golden Rules Of Email Etiquette Training For Employees

 Rule 4: Know When To Use CC & BCC

 When you write an email, always ensure that relevant colleagues or clients are included in email chains concerning pertinent matters.
 It's crucial to be mindful of who needs to be informed and to respect their inclusion.
-This is one of the most important aspects of email etiquette that you must keep in mind when crafting a professional email in the workplace.
+This is one of the most important email etiquette that you must keep in mind when crafting a professional email in the workplace.

 CC (carbon copy) and BCC (blind carbon copy) are two address fields commonly used in email.
 While the CC field is typically used when recipients should be kept informed, even though a response isn't necessarily expected, BCC emails are effective for maintaining privacy and security when emailing multiple recipients.